cshimvin/restaurant-reviews/README.md

 ### reviews

 This contains the reviews of the restaurants.
-It uses resturant_id to refer to the _id in the restaurants table which acts as a foreign key.
+It uses restaurant_id to refer to the _id in the restaurants table which acts as a foreign key.

 | Key            | Type       | Comment                                     |
 |----------------|------------|---------------------------------------------|